 - A running Exasol SaaS database.
 For more information, see Manage Databases and Clusters.

-- The IP address of the client or server where the tool is running must be listed in the allowed IP address list.
+- The IP address of the host where the tool is running must be in the allowed IP address list.
 For more information, see Network Security.

 Connect Looker to Exasol